 Username: The username we should use to log into the server via the connection type identified above.

-Password: The password associated witht he username associated with the server that we need to log into.
+Password: The password associated with the username for the server that we need to log into.

 Connection Port: Depending on your server, you might have different port configurations we need to use.
-By Default, we’ll try port 21 for FTP and 22 for SFTP.
-If you have a unique configuration, we encourage you to add it here so that we can quicly connect.
-This is optional, but worth thinking through.
+By default, we’ll try port 21 for FTP and 22 for SFTP.
+If you have a unique configuration, we encourage you to add it here so that we can quickly connect.

-Site Directory: Depending on your host, you might have multiple directories under one hosting account, all associated with different domains.
-It’s important you identify the full path of whichever domain expeirencing the problem.
-Not doing so early could introduce delays to the process.
-Optional, but highly encourage if you have a lot of sites on your hosting account.
+Site Directory: Depending on your host, you might have multiple directories under one hosting account associated with different domains.
+It’s important you identify the full path of the domain you are requesting assistance for.
+Not doing so could cause delays in cleaning your site.

-We are traditionally very fast to respond, but some of the biggest delays come from bad credentials.
-It’s important you work with your Developer / Hosting provider to understand the details of how to connect to your server.
-If Sucuri agents cannot connect, or gain access to the environment, they’ll be unable to perform their jobs.
-The biggest delays we experience are often attributed to bad credentials, so please verify.
+We are traditionally very fast to respond, but some of the biggest delays come from incorrect credentials.
+It’s important you work with your developer or hosting provider to verify the details of how to connect to your server.
+If Sucuri agents cannot connect or gain access to the environment, they’ll be unable to work on your site.

 - Getting Your Site Clean